molgenis/molgenis-compute/molgenis-compute-core/README.txt

       echo ${s}
   done

+If 'weaved' flag is not set, +step1_0.sh+ file, for example looks as follows:

+  # Connect parameters to environment
+  input="bye"
+  #string input
+  # Let's do something with string 'in'
+  echo "${input}_hasBeenInStep1"
+  out=${input}_hasBeenInStep1

+In this way, users can choose how generated files look like.
-In the currect implementation, values are first taken from parameter files.
+In the current implementation, values are first taken from parameter files.
 If they are not present, then compute looks, if these values can be known at run-time, by analysing all previous steps of the protocol, where values are unknown.
 If values cannot be known at run-time, compute will give a generation error.